kamui-fin/readspace/apps/extension/README.md

 - Verify JSON syntax

 **Firefox extension won't load**:
-- Use `npm run lint:firefox` to check for issues
+- Use `bun run lint:firefox` to check for issues
 - Check browser console for errors
 - Ensure minimum Firefox version (109+)
 - If you see "service_worker is disabled" error, this is expected - Firefox uses `background.scripts`

+**Firefox watch mode not working**:
+- Ensure Firefox is installed and in your PATH
+- Try running `bun run dev:firefox` for a one-time launch without watch mode

 **Chrome extension manifest errors**:
 - Verify Manifest V3 compatibility